Spinal Trauma Surgery

-- Foraminotomy is removal of bone and other tissue of spine to expand the openings for the nerve roots to exit the spinal cord
+- Foraminotomy is the removal of bone and other tissue of the spine to expand the openings for the nerve roots to exit the spinal cord

-- Laminotomy is removal of just a section of the lamina of the spinal canal
+- Laminotomy is the removal of just a section of the lamina of the spinal canal

-- Laminectomy is removal entire lamina of the spinal canal
+- Laminectomy is the removal of the entire lamina of the spinal canal

-- Corpectomy is removal of the body of a vertebra, as well as the disks
+- Corpectomy is the removal of the body of a vertebra, as well as the disks

 - Laminoplasty is the reconstruction of the laminar arch to increase the space available for the spinal cord

-- Kyphoplasty/Vertebroplasty: Minimally invasive procedure to treat pain and other symptoms caused by spinal fracture.
+- Kyphoplasty/Vertebroplasty: Minimally invasive procedure to treat pain and other symptoms caused by the spinal fracture.

-- Anterior Cervical Discectomy and Fusion: Treatment option for neck problems due to fractures, spinal instability and herniated disc.
+- Anterior Cervical Discectomy and Fusion: A treatment option for neck problems due to fractures, spinal instability, and herniated disc.